mustafasoylu/anime-girl-chatbot/README.md

 ### Running on a Local Computer

-When running on a local computer, create a .config.yaml file in the project root directory and fill it out as follows:
+When running on a local computer, create a .config.toml file in the project root directory and fill it out as follows:

 ```toml
 [project]